ARBUCHELI/EXERCISE-VPU-AND-THE-DEVCLOUD/README.md

 # EXERCISE-VPU-AND-THE-DEVCLOUD

 ## This Content was Created by Intel Edge AI for IoT Developers UDACITY Nanodegree.
-(Solution of the exercise and adaptation as a repository: Andrés R. Bücheli.)
+(Solution of the exercise and adaptation as a repository: Andrés R. Bucheli.)

 # Exercise: VPU and the DevCloud